 Dr. Wohns’ expertise in the field of neurosurgery includes outpatient and minimally invasive spine surgery, complex spine surgery, and cervical and lumbar disc arthroplasty (artificial discs).
 Dr. Wohns has performed more than 5000 outpatient cervical and lumbar surgeries and has authored many articles in peer-reviewed scientific journals plus chapters in medical textbooks.
 Several of the articles include "firsts" in outpatient spine surgery.
 He has successfully leveraged the positive aspects of spine surgeries performed in focused facilities including lower cost, higher patient satisfaction than inpatient experiences, and improved outcomes.
 In February 2011, he was rated one of the 100 Best Spine Surgeons and Specialists in America and in February 2010, one of the 50 Best Spine Specialists in the United States by Becker’s Orthopedic & Spine Review.
 In 2014, Dr. Wohns was listed as one of the “40 Smartest People in Healthcare.”
 Dr. Wohns has taken his expertise worldwide, lecturing on the clinical, business, and legal aspects of outpatient spine surgery, sharing knowledge with fellow physicians and helping thousands of patients to return to their daily life and activities throughout his career in spine surgery.

-Dr. Wohns was President and Vice-President of the Western Neurosurgical Society; Chairman of the Northwest Quadrant of the Council of State Neurosurgical Societies; President of the Washington State Association of Neurological Surgeons; Vice President of Neurosurgical Consultants of Washington; Director on the Board and Vice President of Business Development for UltraImage, LLC; Director on the Board of SeaMed Corporation and U.S. Radiosurgery; and on the Scientific Advisory Board of Ranier Technology.
-He is Chief Medical Officer for angelMD and Director on the Board of Aqueduct Neurosciences.
-Dr. Wohns is a health policy consultant to Nuvasive, Inc, a consultant to several medical device companies, and medical-legal consultant.
+Dr. Wohns was President and Vice-President of the Western Neurosurgical Society; Chairman of the Northwest Quadrant of the Council of State Neurosurgical Societies; President of the Washington State Association of Neurological Surgeons; Vice President of Neurosurgical Consultants of Washington; Director on the Board and Vice President of Business Development for UltraImage, LLC; Director on the Board of SeaMed Corporation, U.S. Radiosurgery and Aqueduct Neurosciences; and on the Scientific Advisory Board of Ranier Technology.
+He was Chief Medical Officer for angelMD and health policy consultant to Nuvasive, Inc. Dr. Wohns is a consultant to medical device companies and a medical-legal consultant.
 He has served on many committees including the Ethics Committee and the Professional Conduct Committee of the American Association of Neurological Surgeons (AANS), teaches clinical, medical-legal and business courses for the AANS, and is a member of many professional neurosurgical, medical, legal, and mountaineering societies.
 Dr. Wohns is a highly devoted martial arts master with a 4th degree black belt (Master Level) in Tae Kwon Do, and is an avid bicyclist, skier, and competitive tennis player.

 During the summer of 2013, Dr. Wohns returned to Nepal, this time with one of his four children, at the time a student at Harvard College, to teach minimally invasive spine surgery techniques to the staff at Tribhuvan University Teaching Hospital.
 During this trip he also performed pro bono surgery with medical implants and instruments graciously donated by leading medical device companies.
-His enduring commitment to the country, its people, and to the field of medicine has compelled him to return to continue lecturing and leading spine surgery workshops in Kathmandu in 2018.
-Dr. Wohns also recently traveled to the Maldives and performed the first cervical disc replacement and will be returning in 2018 to perform the first lumbar disc replacement.
+His enduring commitment to the country, its people, and to the field of medicine has compelled him to return annually to lecture and to lead spine surgery workshops in Kathmandu.
+Dr. Wohns also recently traveled to the Maldives and performed the first cervical disc replacement in 2017 and the first lumbar disc replacement in 2018.